The form of the ghdl command is

 WORKis a valid identifier.
 Although being more or less supported, the

-VHDL rules forbid you to add units to the
+VHDL rules forbid you from adding units to the

 stdlibrary.
 Furthermore, you should not put units in the